 Applicants to Ohio State’s Columbus campus are considered for admission on a competitive basis.
 Our holistic review process looks for evidence that an applicant is prepared for the academic rigor of the Ohio State classroom and is ready to contribute to the Ohio State community.

+I'm applying to be a first-year student.
 Do I need to submit a test score to be considered for Honors and Scholars Programs, merit scholarships or the Morrill Scholarship Program?

 Are test scores required for consideration for direct enrollment into my college or school of interest?